jnccd/graph-draw-project/README.md

 #### InorderLayoutPhase

 This is a Phase that layouts a graph using the inorder algorithm.
+It is used to create the initial state of the graph.

 #### RTLayoutPhase